ak68a/ack/examples/verifier/README.md

 - `ControllerCredential`: ACK-ID credentials that prove DID ownership hierarchies.
 - `PaymentReceiptCredential`: ACK-Pay credentials that provide proof of payment that satisfies a given Payment Request.

-This verifier uses [StatusList2021](https://www.w3.org/community/reports/credentials/CG-FINAL-vc-status-list-2021-20230102/), to check if a credential is revoked.# Installation
+This verifier uses [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/), to check if a credential is revoked.

 ## Getting Started